merijndewit/Office_Portal/README.md

 Its best for the Monitor/Television to be the same size.
 Otherwise it can look a bit odd if one portal is bigger than the other.
 We reccomend not choosing a resolution greater than 1080p, a higher resolution Monitor/Television is usually more expensive and the pi's cant handle a higher resolution than 1080p.
 The aspect ratio is also an important one. **16:9** and **4:3** is highly reccomended.
 The most important is that the Camera has to support that aspect ratio most camera modules for the raspberry pi can support 16:9 and 4:3, But make sure to check the documentation of that camera.
 If you do have a diffirent aspect ratio it can result in black bars on the screen or stretching (something you dont want).
 Also an important one is to be sure you can remove the foot of the Monitor/Television, also the flatter the better because you want to try to hide the Monitor/Television.

 >Note: The Monitor/Television is the most expensive part of the project, so maybe you can find a Monitor/Television at a second hand store.
 Or maybe at an online marketplace like ebay.
 This will bring the cost of the project down a lot!
 Just remember all the points written above!

+## Camera
+For this project only camera modules with CSI interface is supported.
+The CSI camera module is directly connected to the GPU, this means the cpu usage is really low using a CSI camera compared to an USB device.
+Camera modules are also really cheap (the cheapest ones arround 5€).
+Another advantage is that camera modules are really small so they are less noticable/easyer to hide.

+A few important things to note when you are looking for a CSI camera is that you choose one that supports the aspect ratio of your television.
+Otherwise this can cause problems so make sure you check the documentation of the camera module.
+Also some camera's dont have their full fov when using 1080p.
+When you are using a camera module that is not using full fov then the video looks zoomed in you dont want this because it can look weird and you wont be able to see as much of the other room.

+Some great documentation of the pi camera's can be found[Here](https://picamera.readthedocs.io/en/release-1.3/fov.html)